Can CBD Help Boost Fertility, and if So, How?

 Fertility is the reproductive capability of a person.
 The current fertility rate in the US is 1.77 births per woman(4).
 Infertility is a common problem with men and women in the US.

 Approximately 6% to 12% of coupled women aged 15 to 44 have difficulty carrying a pregnancy to term(5).
-Men also sometimes have infertility issues.
+Men have just as many fertility issues as women.
+In 35% of cases, there are problems in both partners.

 Fertility treatments address these issues.
 These treatments include fertility drugs, assisted reproductive technologies (ART), and surgical treatments.
 However, while these treatments may boost fertility, they may also cause potential side effects.

 A study showed a heightened risk of maternal death among pregnant women who used ART, specifically in vitro fertilization (IVF)(6).
-Unfortunately, the specific components of the treatment that may have increased the risks were not determined.
+Unfortunately, the specific components of the treatment that may have increased the risks were not determined, but is most likely related to other underlying conditions and age.

 Treatments for male infertility also displayed side effects.
 Clomiphene citrate is a drug that can help increase sperm production in men.
 However, it may cause gastrointestinal distress, hair loss, gynecomastia (enlargement of male breasts), and weight gain(7).